Our Services

 Helpful Resources

-When you fast, your blood glucose plummets before ketones can fully fuel your brain, causing fogginess, irritability, and slowed focus.
-Electrolyte imbalances and low protein intake also hinder neurotransmitter production and nerve signaling.
+Fasting can leave you mentally foggy, irritable, and unfocused.
+This happens because your blood glucose drops before ketones can fully fuel your brain.
+Additionally, electrolyte imbalances and low protein intake disrupt neurotransmitter production and nerve signaling, further slowing cognitive performance.

 Fasting or doing a juice cleanse can promise benefits like detoxification, weight management, or a reset in eating habits.
 Yet many people experience a surprising side effect: loss of concentration.
 Understanding why your brain's fuel supply dips during a fast—especially a juice cleanse—and how to support cognitive health can help you navigate this process more comfortably and safely.